tylerlong/glip-ping-bot/README.md

-# ringcentral-developers-bot
+# glip-ping-bot

-A [Glip](https://glip.com/) bot for RingCentral developers.
+Very simple Glip bot that replies "pong" if you send it "ping"

 ## Setup